 - Less support from parents and peers.

-However, it is important that we stay calm and show them how we work through our own frustration.
+However, we must stay calm and show them how we work through our frustration.

 We must show them how to do it in real life, not just talk about it.